LaunchCodeEducation/java-web-dev-curriculum/content/authentication/next-steps/bonus-module/add-service-dto/_index.md

 ### Adding `EventService` and `EventCategoryService`

-We will add a service "layer" to our design that will be responsible for translating DTOs to Models and communication between the `EventController` and `EventRepository`
+The `EventService` and `EventCategoryService` will be responsible for translating `EventDTO` and `EventCategoryDTO` to model objects and communication between the `EventController` and `EventRepository`.

 #### `EventService`